-[By contrast] the Biblical presentation of humanity's creation is quite different from the Sumerian myth.
+By contrast the Biblical story presents humanity's creation quite differently from the Sumerian myth.
 In the Bible men and women are not an afterthought but the pinnacle of God's creation, crowned with glory (Psalm 8:5).
-Work itself (tending God's creation and caring for His creatures) is a God given vocation (Genesis 1:26, 28; 2:15), [it's a privilege] not a form of drudgery to relieve God's burden but a means for participation in God's creative work and an opportunity to act as His representatives on earth.
-Human sickness and malformation, far from being the result of some divine game, are a product of humanity's Fallen condition and, in God's Sovereign Plan, vehicles through which God can display His greatness in the lives of individuals (John 9:2-3).
+Work (tending God's creation and caring for His creatures) is a God given vocation (Genesis 1:26, 28; 2:15); it's a privilege not a form of drudgery to relieve God's burden.
+Instead, human work is a means of participation in God's creative work and an opportunity to act as His representatives on earth.
+Human sickness and malformation, far from being the result of some divine game, are a product of humanity's fallen condition and, in God's Sovereign Plan, even defective humans are vehicles through which God can display His greatness in the lives of individuals (John 9:2-3).

 b.
-Psalm 8:3-5 makes a definitive statement regarding the difference of Biblical Scripture and the nature of God and His relationship with humanity:

-When I consider Your Heavens, the work of Your fingers, the moon and the stars, which You set in place, what is man [who am I?] that You are mindful of him, the son of man that You care for him?
+Psalm 8:3-5 makes a definitive statement regarding the difference of Biblical Scripture and the nature of God and His relationship with humanity.
+Remember that this text is poetry not narrative, and poetry communicates through imagery and emotions so the reader can see and feel what the author is speaking about: When I consider Your Heavens, the work of Your fingers, the moon and the stars, which You set in place, what is man [who am I?] that You are mindful of him, the son of man that You care for him?
 You made him a little lower than the Heavenly beings and crowned him with glory and honor.

-The view of God as personally involved and caring for humanity and Creation in general is vastly different that the myths and legends of Paganism, Pantheism and Polytheism.
+The Biblical view shows that God is personally involved with and caring for individuals, and thus Creation in general is vastly different from the myths and legends of paganism, pantheism and polytheism.